COSC3020/dynamic-euler-Will-GreinerUWYO/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

+The algorithm always runs once through the for loop, meaning it always takes n time.
+The worst-case big $\Theta$ time complexity of my algorithm is $\Theta(n)$.
+This is also the average and best case.

 ## Sources and Plagarism Statement
 Borrowed the expanded test code from megrose10's repo.
 Used this website [InterviewCake](https://www.interviewcake.com/concept/java/bottom-up#:~:text=Going%20bottom%2Dup%20is%20a%20common%20strategy%20for%20dynamic%20programming,dynamic%20programming%20problems%20is%20memoization.)  and the slides to help me understand bottom-up dynamic programming.